RobMertens/avrtimerlib/README.md

 ## avr-timer-lib

 Timer library for Arduino Mega (atmega2560).
 The available timers on the atmega2560 are shown in the following table.
 The extern timer is not really a atmega2560 timer.
-Other AVR-timers and other arduino boards could be initiated with this timer.
-However, this is still in testing phase.

 | Timer     		| Code specifier 		| Bitness	|
 | ------------- | ----------------- | ------- |